San Diego State vs. Nevada NCAA Football Odds, Plays and Insights | November 13, 2021

 - Nevada has six wins against the spread in nine games this year.

-- The Wolf Pack have always covered the spread this season when underdogs by 2.5 points or more in three chances.
+- The Wolf Pack are 3-0 ATS when underdogs by 2.5 points or more this year.

-- Nevada's games this year have gone over the total in six out of nine opportunities (66.7%).
+- Nevada's games this season have hit the over on six of nine set point totals (66.7%).

-- Nevada is 6-3 against the spread and 7-2 overall in games when it scores more than 16.7 points.
+- When Nevada scores more than 16.7 points, it is 6-3 against the spread and 7-2 overall.

-- In games that Nevada amasses over 299.9 yards, the team is 6-3 against the spread and 7-2 overall.
+- In games that Nevada piles up over 299.9 yards, the team is 6-3 against the spread and 7-2 overall.

-- This season the Wolf Pack have eight turnovers, seven fewer than the Aztecs have takeaways (15).
+- The Wolf Pack have turned the ball over eight times, seven fewer times than the Aztecs have forced turnovers (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.